Cal Raleigh Player Props: Mariners vs. Angels

 Angels Pitching Rankings (2022)

-- The Angels pitching staff ranked 12th in the league last season with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Angels pitching staff last season ranked 12th in MLB.

-- The Angels had the ninth-ranked team ERA among all league pitching staffs (3.79).
+- The Angels had the ninth-ranked team ERA across all MLB pitching staffs (3.79).

-- The Angels allowed 168 total home runs last season (one per game) to rank 11th in baseball.
+- Angels pitchers combined to surrender 168 total home runs at a rate of one per game (11th in the league).

 © 2023 Data Skrive.
 All rights reserved.